 In addition to programming, Inferno Mobile Recording Studio documents creative events, programs, and artists that thrive in our parks.
 Park Portraits, our ongoing public story archive, captures park staff and park patrons’ experiences in dance, theater, music, visual arts, and media across Chicago’s parks and Cultural Centers.

-Check out some of our summer highlight reels below:
+Check out some of our annual highlight reels below: